j03m/trafficcone/README.md

+Oh hi - I haven't worked on this in a long time.
+It is also some of the worst js anyone, anywhere has ever seen.
+Ping me if you have questions.

 Traffic Cone is a 2d and 2.5d (isometric) tile based game engine written for html5.
 It makes complex animations of sprites and tiles based worlds fairly simple.
 ===